vkbo/novelWriter/docs/source/project_structure.rst

 ---------------------------

-If you use the automatic numbering feature for your chapters, but you want to keep some special chapters separate from this, you cam add a ``!`` to the header formatting code to tell the build tool to skip these chapters.
+If you use the automatic numbering feature for your chapters, but you want to keep some special chapters separate from this, you cam add a ``!`` to the level 2 header formatting code to tell the build tool to skip these chapters.

 ``##!
 Unnumbered Chapter Title``